Sagarmatha National Park

 The Gran Paradiso National Park, after accruing an intense experience with respect to cross-border collaboration, opened a dialogue in recent years with other mountain parks, in the wake of the process started in Rio de Janeiro and then re-launched in Johannesburg.

-In particular, the participation in the Mountain partnership paves the way for new perspectives and new approaches towards cooperation and dialogue between partners interested in the sustainable development of mountain areas and, for that which matters here, between parks.
+In particular, the participation in the Mountain partnership paves the way for new perspectives and new approaches towards cooperation and dialogue between partners interested in the sustainable development of mountain areas and, more important, between parks.

 The declaration establishes principles, criteria and areas of the partnership that will be started between the Gran Paradiso National Park and the Sagharmatha National Park on biodiversity, natural and cultural resources and sustainable development.